tidev/ti.admob/ios/documentation/index.md

 ### Number `GENDER_MALE`

-A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK**.
+A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK, deleted from 4.5.0**.

 ### Number `GENDER_FEMALE`

-A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK**.
+A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK, deleted from 4.5.0**.

 ### Number `GENDER_UNKNOWN`

-A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK**.
+A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK,deleted from 4.5.0**.

 ## Usage